O Fenômeno Rebelde

 O Fenômeno Rebelde is a 2013 Brazilian television special.
 A special re-program of the Mexican soap opera Rebelde on the SBT, it was shown on 30 August 2013 in prime time on a Friday.
 The program had a presentation by Letícia Navas and Emílio Eric.

 Program

-The show shows how the Mexican soap opera became a fever between the Brazilian public at the time of its screenRepercuss.
+The show shows how the Mexican soap opera became a fever between the Brazilian public at the time of its airing.
 SBT has decided to re-show the soap opera in prime time due to various fan requests since mid-2012.
 During the week of SBT's special show on the soap opera re-premiere, it has had a big impact on social networks in general.
 On the day the show aired, the tags "OFenomenoREBELDEas21e15noSBT", "Mia e Miguel", "A Dulce", "RBD" and other topics that also had to do with the plot led the Twitter Trending Topics on Brazil.
 The subject still remained among the most commented the next day on the social network.